-Courtney Burns is an Administrative Assistance for Pasco County Utilities and is a single mother to fourth amazing children.
+Courtney Burns is an Administrative Assistance for Pasco County Utilities and is a single mother to four amazing children.
 She is currently on her journey towards homeownership with Habitat so that she can provide a safe, stable, and affordable home for herself and her kids.
 The oldest child in the family is Cheyenne, who is 15 years old.
-She loves to paint abstract art, playing board games, and reading.
-She also loved Harry Potter and holding her new baby sister.
+She loves to paint abstract art, play board games, and read.
+She also loves Harry Potter and holding her new baby sister.
 The second oldest is Landon, a 13-year-old boy who enjoys playing video games, playing with Legos, Jurassic Park, and creating games by coding on the computer.
 Blake is the second youngest and is five years old.
 He loves playing outside, playing in the pool, and building things.
 He also loves big trucks and Iron Man.
 The baby of the family is newborn Alexis.
-She is less than a month old, but really enjoys sleeping and eating!
+She is only one month old, but really enjoys sleeping and eating!

 Courtney imagines her life to be different in many ways after moving into her Habitat home.
 First and foremost, she will actually be a homeowner!
 “My children have never lived in an actual house, we have lived in mobile homes or apartments.
 So to even be able to live in a home is life changing.”

 The Burns Family home was dedicated on March 28th, 2023.